Windsor Unified School District: Schools

 In 2018/2019 School year it was decided that Windsor Creek Elementary School (Grades 2-3) will be closing because of lack of students.
 Grade 2 was transferred to Mattie Washburn Elementary School and Grade 3 was transferred to Brooks Elementary School.

 Windsor Unified is also the lead agency in the North County Consortium, which serves students with special needs in 7 area school districts.

 Awards

 Windsor Unified School District earned two California Golden Bell Awards from the California School Boards Association: the first in 1999 and the second in 2008.

-Four of Windsor's schools have been recognized as California Distinguished Schools by the California State Board of Education.
+Five of Windsor's schools have been recognized as California Distinguished Schools by the California State Board of Education.